 Feed your flora with prebiotics

-Probiotics feed on complex carbohydrates and high fiber foods.
+Probiotics feed on complex carbohydrates and high-fiber foods.
 This process encourages beneficial bacteria to multiply in the gut and grow bigger.
 You want to feed the probiotics with prebiotics.
-This makes the bacteria in your gut more resilient during stress in environmental changes or changes in PH and temperature in the body.
+This makes the bacteria in your gut more resilient during stress, environmental changes, or changes in PH and temperature in the body.
 The best sources of prebiotics include asparagus, bananas, garlic, onions, whole grains apples, and dark leafy greens.
-Raw is almost better when possible, not cooked.
+Raw is better when possible, not cooked.

 Eat Less Sugar and avoid artificial sweeteners

-Eat Less Sugar and avoid artificial sweeteners - Eating a lot of sugar or artificial sweeteners can really cause gut dysbiosis.
+Eating a lot of sugar or artificial sweeteners can really cause gut dysbiosis.
 This is a really unhealthy, imbalance of the microbiome.
 The average American eats over 152 pounds of sugar each year.
 This is 3 pounds per week.
 Obviously, this is not good for the body.
-Just look at the increase in cases of diabetes, metabolic syndrome, heart disease and obesity in kids.
+Just look at the increase in cases of diabetes, metabolic syndrome, heart disease, and obesity in kids.

 A recent study found that the standard western diet, which is high in fat and high in sugar, negatively affects the gut microbiome.
-This has an influence on the brain-gut connection.
-It has a devastating impact on our overall health.
-These artificial sugars and sweeteners change your taste buds and make you want to crave carbs and then it’s a downhill spiral from there.
-If you take it out of your diet for seven to 10 days the taste buds regenerate in that time then you’re less likely to crave it.
+This has an influence on the brain-gut connection, and a devastating impact on our overall health.
+These artificial sugars and sweeteners change your taste buds and make you want to crave carbs, and it’s a downhill spiral from there.
+If you take it out of your diet for seven to 10 days the taste buds regenerate in that time, making you less likely to crave it.